 Verify the installation of the Docker version using the following command:

-After is completed, start the Docker service on your Rocky Linux and also enable it to run automatically with system boot:
+After is completed, start the Docker service on your Debian Linux and also enable it to run automatically with system boot:

 sudo systemctl start docker sudo systemctl enable docker